![[GoMLX Mascot]](gomlx_gopher2.jpg)

 // and returns the value of the function at the current "x".

-func minimizeF(ctx *context.Context, graph *Graph) *Node {
+func minimizeF(scope *model.Scope, graph *Graph) *Node {

 // Create or reuse existing variable "x" -- no graph operation is created with this, it's